Eric Schneiderman: Allowing GOP to become dominant at state level led to Democratic defeats in 2016

 A few examples illuminate how this cynical strategy can translate into the Electoral College and tip the balance in a presidential election:

-While some of North Carolina's more draconian voting restrictions were struck down just before the election, a purge of early voting sites remained in place.
-At the end of the state's early voting period, a GOP memo heralded that African-American turnout had dropped nearly 9%
+While some of North Carolina’s more draconian voting restrictions were struck down just before the election, a purge of early voting sites remained in place.
+At the end of the state’s early voting period, a GOP memo heralded that African-American turnout had dropped nearly 9%.
+Trump won the state by fewer than 200,000 votes.

 The good news for Democrats is that this problem has a clear solution.
 The founders actually designed our federalist system to deal with attempts at overreach by the federal government.
 The provisions they put into place to check the power of a “tyrant” may now be put to their greatest test in American history.
 To be sure, faced with hegemonic Republican power at the federal level, our representatives in Washington need our support, but we may best have their backs by girding for real action at the state level.